orouits/heyujs/README.md

 It is designed as a single page application using Google AngularJS (1.x) and Anguar material calling a Python-Flask API served by UWSGI/python3 engine.

-The default provided installation configure NGINX o serve the client JS application and proxy API requests to UWSGI service through a local unix socket.
+The default provided installation configure NGINX to serve the client JS application and proxy API requests to UWSGI service through a local unix socket.

 ## Installation